 In its essence, golf is a very simple game.
 The point is to propel a little white sphere across an expanse of grass until that pellet sits at the bottom of a cup 4.25 inches wide and 4 inches deep.
 Then again, the ball a player chooses to smack around all of that turf can make a significant difference in how successful and enjoyable a round of golf proves.
 As experienced players know, the best golf balls are essential to play at your best.

-Depending on the expert you ask, the equipment boost of a quality golf ball can cut any number strokes off a golf score.
+Depending on the expert you ask, the best golf balls can cut any number of strokes off a golf score.
 To that end, some balls are designed to travel farther.
 Others are built to spin more or stop more accurately on a green.
 Taking all of that into consideration, we put together a collection of the best golf ball options aimed at multiple categories of players.

 While there are many similarities between brands of golf balls, manufacturers still try to target their products to specific types of players.
-We broke this list down into whom would benefit from every type of construction.
-Find yourself in the mix and get it in the bottom of that cup.
+We tried to do the same, matching our recommendations to the types of players we think will benefit most from each particular option.
+Find yourself in the mix and get it in the bottom of that cup with the best golf balls for sale in 2021.

 1. Mizuno RB 566V